ImanCahyahafidz2610312018/Temperature-Converter-kelompok-7-/README.md

 ---
 ## 5. Input
 The program receives:
+- The temperature value input by the user
-- The player's guess
+- The original unit (Celsius, Fahrenheit, or Kelvin)
-- The number of attempts
+- The target unit for conversion
 ---
 ## 6. Process
 The program compares the player's guess with the target number.